AshishJadhav45/ML-Project/README.md

 # ML-Project
-# This repo has only ml , ai project
+# This repo has only Machine learing Project

 ![.](https://madaboutsports.in/wp-content/uploads/2021/02/Technology-in-Sports-1024x576.jpg)